Last Updated: 2024.12.27

 Fast Retailing believes when processing raw materials used in its product during manufacturing process, there are two main objectives that must be met :

-We review and update the Raw Materials Procurement Guideline every year, as it is subject to change due to international trends, new scientific findings, social demands, etc.
+We regularly review and update the Raw Materials Procurement Guideline in response to international trends, new scientific findings, and social demands, etc.

 Procurement of Plant-Derived Materials